pengsun/AOSOLogitBoost/README.md

 Dependencies
 ------------
-Opencv, which itself depending on tbb when using multi threaded features.
+Opencv, which itself depends on tbb when using multi threaded features.

 Examples